2nd West Virginia Cavalry Regiment: Battle of Sailor's Creek

 On April 1, General Lee, realizing the threat to his army and the Confederate government in Richmond, recommended abandoning the city.
 The battles as Dinwiddie Court House and Five Forks played important roles in this decision.
 Confederate president Jefferson Davis left the city on April 2.
 Lee's army began moving west a few days later.

 On April 6, Union troops chased Lee's Army to an area south of the Appomattox River near Saylor's Creek.
 The area was about halfway between Richmond and Lynchburg.
-Some historians say the Battle of Sailor's Creek was actually three battles that were fought simultaneously at Lockett Farm, Hillsman Farm, and Marshall's Crossroads.
+Some historians say the Battle of Sailor's Creek was actually three battles fought simultaneously at Lockett Farm, Hillsman Farm, and Marshall's Crossroads.
 Sheridan's cavalry fought in the Marshall's Crossroads area.
 Confederate General Richard Ewell's two divisions were between Little Sailor's (also spelled Saylor's and Sayler's) Creek and Marshall's Crossroads.
 Confederate General Richard H. Anderson commanded additional divisions mostly west of Marshall's Crossroads.
 Sheridan's cavalry, commanded by General Merritt, was on the southeast side, with the three divisions commanded by Devin, Crook, and Custer.
 The 2nd West Virginia Cavalry, as part of Capehart's Brigade and Custer's 3rd Division, began their fight south of Marshall's Crossroads.
 Once again, Union infantry attacked from the east, while Sheridan's cavalry attacked mostly from the south and west.

 As Colonel Capehart (commander of Custer's Third Brigade) reviewed the Confederate army's position, General Custer rode along the lines in plain view of the Confederate infantry, brashly displaying captured Confederate battle flags.
-The Confederates responded by taking numerous shots at the general, and Custer's horse was hit.
+The Confederates responded by shooting at the general, and Custer's horse was hit.
 Custer dismounted without injury.
 Capehart realized that the Confederates would need time to reload their single-shot rifles, and requested that his 3rd Brigade attack immediately.
 Custer quickly agreed, and Capehart's brigade of about 1,400 cavalry men (including the 2nd West Virginia) charged the Confederate lines.
 In addition to the 2nd West Virginia Cavalry, Capehart's 3rd Brigade still included the 1st and 3rd West Virginia Cavalries—plus the 1st New York (Lincoln) Cavalry.